 According to the eponymous tradition of Scottish philosophy, common sense refers to an ability to perceive the properties or qualities of objects using separate sensory modalities.
-The classic example is the cubeness of a cube being both a visual and a tactile experience – we can both see and feel that it is a cube.
+The classic example used to demonstrate the principle is the fact of the cubeness of a cube being both a visual and a tactile experience – we can both see and feel that it is a cube.
 The common sense is that which makes it thus possible for vision to confirm touch and vice versa.
-It is the basis of learning directly to perceive higher orders of abstraction than raw sensory experience and using these to navigate about complex environments.
+It is the basis of learning directly to perceive higher orders of abstraction than raw sensory experience, and of using these to navigate about complex environments.

 For the last few months I have had an uneasy feeling about what is going on in my chest.
 The only information I had to make sense of this was the sure knowledge of metastasis in my lymph system.
 I imagined rogue prostate cells sloshing around as I remained active during the day and coming to rest at night, gathering somewhere near something important inside when I sleep and making me feel like shit in the morning.
 Now I have a much clearer picture of what is going on.